Rose Tyler: Television

 Piper returned for the show's 50th-anniversary episode "The Day of the Doctor" (2013) as the interface of a sentient weapon of mass destruction known as 'the Moment'.
 The War Doctor (John Hurt) intends to end the raging Time War by using the Moment to destroy both the Daleks and the Time Lords.
 Using Rose's image, chosen for her future significance to the Doctor, the Moment attempts to persuade him to seek an alternative course of action by showing him how the decision will affect his future.

+In the 2023 60th Anniversary special "The Star Beast" Donna's daughter Rose Noble chose the name Rose after her transition, influenced from the shared subconscious memories of her mother's time with The Doctor.

+In the special "The Giggle" the Fifteenth Doctor listed Rose to the Fourteenth Doctor as one of many people they lost during their lifetimes, with the Fifteenth openly stated he loved her.

+Piper returned again in "The Reality War" in 2025, when the Fifteenth Doctor regenerated into an incarnation resembling Rose Tyler.
+However, she was not credited as the Doctor, and the nature of her role has yet to be revealed.